 In Section 2 of the review, the team looked at emissions inventories for domestic burning, more specifically the information provided by the National Atmospheric Emissions Inventory (NAEI).
 Much of the data provided in relation to domestic combustion is derived from the Government’s Domestic Wood Use Survey.

 The survey found that domestic wood fuel use had been previously underestimated by a factor of three and therefore the estimations of activity data and emissions increased significantly in subsequent versions of the NAEI.
 The accuracy of this survey has been called into question by some, with the argument being made that the amount of wood consumed in the domestic sector is now overestimated in the NAEI.
 If the activity estimates in the NAEI were found to be overestimated, the total emissions and relative contribution of domestic burning are likely to also be overestimated.

-In 2019, the Stove Industry Alliance (SIA) published the results of an industry-led survey into the habits of wood fuel users in the UK (SIA, 2019).
+In 2019, the SIA published the results of an industry-led survey into the habits of wood fuel users in the UK (SIA, 2019).
 The results of the survey suggest that domestic wood consumption may have been overestimated in the BEIS survey by as much as a factor of 2.4.
 This is likely to have a significant effect on total emissions in the NAEI and on the relatively source contributions.

 The review also notes that there are a number of regulatory emissions limits which apply to domestic burning appliances, including the Clean Air Act, the Renewable Heat Incentive, technologyand nominal power-based British standards, and most recently the European Ecodesign Directive.